 The cultural diversity of Nepal is as rich as its natural and geographic diversity.
 Diverse geography is home to even more diverse communities.
-Each community has its own language, cultural dresses, traditions, beliefs, rituals and festivals.
+Each community has its own language, cultural dresses, traditions, beliefs, rituals, and festivals.

 Sir Kirk Patrick has stated, ‘Nepal is a country with more temples than houses, more god and goddess than people and more festivals than days in a year.’’

-Being a multi-religious, multiethnic and multicultural country, Nepal observes and celebrates myriad number of festivals.
-One or more community is celebrating festival every day of the year, which is why Nepal is also known as land of festivals.
+Being a multi-religious, multiethnic and multicultural country, Nepal observes and celebrates a myriad number of festivals.
+One or more community is celebrating festival every day of the year, which is why Nepal is also known as a land of festivals.

-Festivals celebrated in Nepal are more than just the observation, but an integral part of culture and Nepali customs and traditions.
+Festivals celebrated in Nepal are more than just the observation, but an integral part of the culture and Nepali customs and traditions.
 Most of the Nepali festivals have religious associations, some are historical, some are based on ancient myths, and some are seasonal celebrations.

 Each festival has its own significance.
 Majority of festivals are related to gods and goddesses of Hindu and Buddhist.
-Some are observed to pay respect and honor of the relatives such as mother, father, ancestors and people who are already dead whilst some are observed to worship nature, plants and animals.
+Some are observed to pay respect and honor of the relatives such as mother, father, ancestors, and people who are already dead whilst some are observed to worship nature, plants and animals.

 Some of the festivals like Dashain and Tihar are of national significance whereas certain caste and community particularly observe some festivals.
-Some festivals are celebrated only in certain region of the country.
+Some festivals are celebrated only in a certain region of the country.

-Most of the Nepali festivals fall on different dates every year as the dates for all the festivals are fixed by main astrologers by consulting lunar calendar.
+Most of the Nepali festivals fall on different dates every year as the dates for all the festivals are fixed by main astrologers by consulting the lunar calendar.
 Hence, the specific festival day does not match the solar calendar.